glouppe/info8002-large-scale-data-systems/lecture6.md

 ## Coin creation

-Same as for Goofycoin, but we extend to semantics to allow for multiple coins to be created per transaction.
+- Same as for Goofycoin, but we extend the semantics to allow for multiple coins to be created per transaction.
-Coins are referred to by a transaction ID and a coin's serial number in that transaction.
+- Coins are referred to by a transaction ID and a coin's serial number in that transaction.

 <br>
 .center.width-70[![](figures/lec6/scrooge-create.png)]